Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes: Introduction

-One important application of our method concerns the estimation of QFs and QE functions from models with covariates.
-When the outcome is continuous, quantile regression (QR), introduced by \citet{koenker1978regression}, is a convenient model to incorporate covariates.
+One important application of our method concerns the estimation of QFs and QE functions from models with covariates, which can be used for causal inference as we show in our empirical examples.
+When the outcome is continuous, quantile regression is a convenient model to incorporate covariates.
 In many interesting applications, however, the outcome is not continuously distributed.
 This is naturally the case with count data, ordinal data, and discrete duration data, but it also concerns test scores that are functions of a finite number of questions, censored variables, and other mixed discrete-continuous variables.
 Examples include the number of doctor visits in our first application (see Panel A in Figure \ref{figure:histograms}), IQ test scores for children in our second application (see Panels B and C in Figure \ref {figure:histograms}), and wages that have mass points at round values and at the minimum wage.

 For discrete outcomes, however, the existing (uniform) inference methods for QR (e.g., \citet{gutenbrunner1992process}, \citet{koenker2002inference}, \citet{angrist2006misspecification}, \citet{qu2015nonparametric}, \citet{belloni2017series}) break down.
 In addition, the linearity assumption for the conditional quantiles underlying QR is highly implausible in that case.
-For instance, the Poisson regression model does not have linear conditional quantiles.
+For instance, the linear Poisson regression model does not have linear conditional quantiles.